-The following is a list of factors that the SUMCO Group identifies as major risks to its management and business activities.
-Although the Group is taking measures to prevent the realization of these risks and to respond as required in the event that a risk materializes, these factors may have a significant effect on the Group's operations, business results, or performance.
+The SUMCO Group identifies the factors below as material risks to its management and business activities.
+Although the Group adopts a policy of endeavoring to prevent the realization of these risks and to respond as needed in the event a risk materializes, these factors may have a significant effect on the Group's operations or performance.

-Note that forward-looking statements contained in the descriptions of the factors below are based on the Group's judgment as of the date of publication of this document.
+Note that forward-looking statements in the descriptions of the factors below are based on the Group's judgment as of the end of fiscal year 2017.
 Actual results may differ as such statements include uncertainty.

 1. Operating Environment

-The silicon wafers that the SUMCO Group manufactures and sells are used for semiconductor substrates installed in mobile devices, such as smartphones, tablet PCs, and personal computers, as well as in applications for automobiles and a wide range of other consumer products.
-As a result, its business is vulnerable to a number of factors specific to the semiconductor industry and associated industries.
-Among these factors are sharp deterioration of market conditions in the semiconductor industry; the accelerated pace of technological progress in the semiconductor and associated industries; obsolescence of products; dramatic changes in product mixes; declines in product prices; reliance on a limited number of customers for a large percentage of sales, and volatility in the volume of orders from such customers; changes in the Group's competitive advantage due to a shift in its standing in comparison to competitors; and large fluctuations in demand from customers.
-These factors may affect the Group's business results or performance.
+The silicon wafers that the SUMCO Group manufactures and sells are used for semiconductor substrates installed in mobile devices such as personal computers, smartphones, and tablets, as well as being used in automobiles and in various other products including consumer products.
+As a result, the business is affected by a number of factors specific to the semiconductor industry and associated industries.
+Among these factors are sharp deterioration of market conditions, rapid advances in technical innovation, product obsolescence, sudden changes in product configuration, drop in product prices, reliance on a limited number of customers for a large percentage of sales and volatility in the volume of orders from such customers, changes in the Group's competitive advantage due to a shift in standing in relation to customers, and large variance in customer demand.
+Such factors may affect the Group's performance.

 2. Group Products

-Prices of semiconductors that use products manufactured by the SUMCO Group generally tend to decline after their market release due in part to widespread application and subsequent growth in sales volumes.
+Prices of semiconductors that use products manufactured by the SUMCO Group generally tend to decline after their market release, due in part to widespread application and subsequent growth in sales volumes.
 The Group's business plans incorporate various measures aimed at offsetting the expected decline in the prices of its products.
-These measures include efforts to raise sales volumes by increasing production levels and to improve manufacturing processes to raise production yields.
-However, if prices decline more significantly than expected due to a sudden downturn in the supply-demand balance or because of some other event, such price declines may affect the Group's business results or performance.
+These include efforts to raise sales volumes by increasing production levels and to raise production yields by improving manufacturing processes.
+However, if prices decline more significantly than expected due to a sudden deterioration in supply-demand balance or because of some other event, such price declines may affect the Group's performance.

 In addition to the above factors, problems related to product quality may arise.
 Specifically, a product supplied by the Group to a customer may not meet the required standards and specifications or may be incompatible with the customer's own products.
-Such problems may result in serious complaints on product quality.
+Such problems may result in serious complaints about product quality.
 Problems pertaining to failure to reach targets for improving productivity may also arise.
-In such instances, earnings may decline if the Group is unable to consistently improve manufacturing efficiency, for example, by raising production yields.
-The Group is also exposed to the risk of interruption or significant delay in manufacturing processes due to an accident involving manufacturing equipment, system trouble or other causes.
-Such events could reduce the production capacity of the entire Group and make it difficult to supply customers with certain products.
-Consequently, these events may affect the Group's business results or performance.
+In such instances, earnings may decline if the Group is unable to consistently improve manufacturing efficiency, for example by raising production yields.
+The Group is also exposed to the risk of interruption or significant delay in manufacturing processes due to an accident involving manufacturing equipment, system trouble, or other causes.
+Such events could reduce the production capacity of the entire Group and make it difficult to supply customers with certain products, therefore affecting the Group's performance.

 3. Procurement of Raw Materials

 The principal raw material for silicon wafers is extremely high-purity polycrystalline silicon.
 As only a very limited number of manufacturers are capable of producing such silicon, there is a risk of supply instability.
-To ensure stable procurement of raw materials, the SUMCO Group has concluded with the world's major polycrystalline silicon manufacturers long-term purchase agreements, under which the manufacturers are committed to supplying, and the Group agrees to purchase, specified volumes of polycrystalline silicon over a specified period of time.
-However, current consumption projections are no longer in line with demand expectations that prevailed at the time when the long-term purchase agreements were entered into.
-As a result, the Group is currently holding excess inventory.
+To ensure stable procurement of raw materials, the SUMCO Group has concluded long-term purchase agreements with the world's major polycrystalline silicon manufacturers, under which the manufacturers are committed to supplying, and the Group agrees to purchase specified volumes of polycrystalline silicon over a specified period of time.
+However, due to a divergence of consumption projections from demand expectations that prevailed at the time when the long-term purchase agreements were entered into, the Group holds excess inventory.

-In addition, because purchase prices are decided in long-term contracts, opportunities for the raw materials cost reduction may be limited until expiration of these contracts and inventory recovers to adequate level.
+In addition, because purchase prices are decided in long-term contracts, opportunities for raw materials cost reduction may be limited until these contracts expire and inventory returns to proper levels.

-While inventory is expected to recover to appropriate levels over the medium- to long-terms, it should be noted that changes in consumption amounts or the introduction of necessary accounting measures due to significant changes in the business environment or other factors may affect the Group's business results, financial position, or performance.
+The outlook for “Raw Materials and Supplies,” including the inventory of raw materials, is as indicated under “Management Policies, the Management Environment, and Challenges Facing the SUMCO Group, etc. 3.Management Environment and Challenges Facing the Group.”
+It should be noted that changes in consumption amounts or the implementation of necessary accounting measures due to significant changes in the business environment or other factors may affect the Group's performance or financial condition.

 4. Procurement of Key Manufacturing Equipment

-Critical manufacturing equipment used by the SUMCO Group includes such specialized machinery as double-side polishing machines developed jointly with equipment manufacturers.
-Taking this into consideration, the Group may not be able to find alternative suppliers of such equipment.
-Consequently, any problem hampering the smooth procurement of such manufacturing equipment may affect the Group's business results or performance.
+Critical manufacturing equipment used by the SUMCO Group includes such specialized machinery as double-side polishing machines developed jointly with equipment manufacturers, for which the Group may not be able to find alternative suppliers.
+Any problem hindering the smooth procurement of such manufacturing equipment may affect the Group's performance.

-5. Risks Related to Customers and Suppliers (bankruptcies, shutdown, etc.)
+5. Risks Related to Customers and Suppliers (bankruptcies, operation stoppage, etc.)

-While the SUMCO Group carefully monitors the creditworthiness of its customers, bankruptcies of customers resulting in substantial amounts of uncollectable receivables may affect the Group's business results, financial position, or performance.
-To avoid risks of disruption in procurement, the Group has taken multiple measures, such as concluding supply contracts with multiple suppliers of various materials.
-However, in the event, for example, of a supplier's bankruptcy due to a sharp deterioration in economic conditions, or of a supplier's shutdown due to an accident involving manufacturing equipment, the resultant difficulty in procuring materials may affect the Group's business results, financial position, or performance.
+While the SUMCO Group carefully monitors the creditworthiness of its customers, bankruptcies of customers resulting in substantial amounts of uncollectable receivables may affect the Group's performance or financial condition.
+To avoid risks of disruption in procurement, the Group has taken multiple measures, such as concluding supply contracts with multiple suppliers of various materials and keeping sufficient inventories.
+However, in the event of a supplier's bankruptcy due to a sharp deterioration in economic conditions, or of an operation stoppage at a supplier due to a natural disaster or accident involving manufacturing equipment, the resultant difficulty in procuring materials may affect the Group's performance or financial condition.

 6. Capital Investment

-The SUMCO Group undertakes capital investment based on its medium- to long-term demand projections.
-However, if changes in economic trends or in the operating environment of the semiconductor industry result in substantial shifts in projected demand, the Group's business development, business results, or performance may be affected.
+The SUMCO Group undertakes capital investment based on medium- to long-term demand projections.
+However, if changes in economic trends or in the business environment of the semiconductor industry result in substantial shifts in projected demand, the Group's business development or performance may be affected.

 7. Procurement of Funds

-In addition, failure to procure funds at the desired time or under the desired terms due to interest rate levels, market conditions, or other factors may affect the Group's business results or performance.
+In addition, failure to procure funds at the desired time or under the desired terms due to interest rate levels, market conditions, or other factors may affect the Group's performance.

 8. Technology and R&D

-The semiconductor industry is characterized by rapid advances in technology, a process that finds expression in such forms as higher circuit densities, finer lines, new applications for semiconductors, greater precision, and higher manufacturing efficiency.
-Customers have a broad range of technological demands with regard to silicon wafers supplied by the SUMCO Group and are constantly demanding the achievement of even higher specifications.
-To meet customer demands, the Group is engaged in R&D activities with an emphasis on technologies for 300 mm wafers, an area where medium- to long-term growth in demand is expected.
-By product category, emphasis is being placed on technologies related to epitaxial wafers and other high value-added products, as well as on technologies pertaining to next-generation wafer products.
+The semiconductor industry is characterized by rapid advances in technology.
+Customers of the silicon wafers supplied by the Group have a broad range of constantly escalating demands for higher circuit densities, finer line widths, new semiconductor applications, greater precision, and higher production efficiency.
+To meet such customer demands, the Group is engaged in R&D activities with an emphasis on technologies for 300 mm wafers, an area where medium- to long-term demand growth is expected.
+By product category, the R&D focus is on technologies related to epitaxial wafers and other high value-added products, as well as on technologies pertaining to next-generation wafer products.

-However, R&D activities may not produce the expected benefits if the Group becomes unable to respond to technological advances in the semiconductor industry and to comply with customer demands, or if the technology development is delayed compared with competitors.
-In that event, the Group's business development, business results, or performance may be affected.
+In the event, however, R&D activities do not produce the expected benefits, so that the Group becomes unable to respond to technological advances in the semiconductor industry and to comply with customer demands, or if technology development lags behind competitors, the Group's business development or performance may be affected.

 9. Intellectual Property Rights